 Kim Bixler’s family owned Frank Lloyd Wright’s 1908 Edward E. Boynton House in Rochester, New York, from 1977 to 1994.
 The Boynton House is one of Wright’s stunning prairie-style private homes.
 During its construction, the world-renowned architect was frequently on-site, supervising all details, including the design of the furniture (seventeen pieces still remain in the house).

 Kim Bixler has authored and edited several books, including Get a Clue: Guide to Cornell University and Ithaca, NY, 365 Great Things About Atlanta, The Cigar Book, Austin from Boston, and My Twin, My Friend.
 Growing Up in a Frank Lloyd Wright House, however, is the book she has been waiting to write nearly her whole adult life.
-Kim currently lives with her husband and two teenage children in Manhattan Beach, CA. She graduated from Cornell University in 1991.
+Kim currently lives with her husband and children in Manhattan Beach, CA. She graduated from Cornell University in 1991.